johanvandegriff/VotePho.me/README.md

 git remote add heroku git@heroku.com:yourapp.git git push heroku master
 ```
-7. Visit `https://votephome.herokuapp.com/` or click on "Open app" from within Heroku.
+7. Visit `votephome.herokuapp.com` or click on "Open app" from within Heroku.
 It's alive!
+Use `votephome.herokuapp.com/admin` to upload images.

 ### Deploy to Dokku
 These instructions are for deploying to [Dokku](http://dokku.viewdocs.io/dokku/), a PaaS that you can push apps to as a git repo and it will build and manage them in docker containers.